-THERE ARE A FEW TYPES OF CREDIT CARD REWARDS
+THERE ARE A FEW TYPES of CREDIT CARD REWARDS

 When choosing a credit card, consider which rewards make the most sense for you personally.
 Are you a frequent flyer?
-Are you likely to redeem your points for the rewards offered or would you rather have cash back?
+How likely would you be to redeem your points for the rewards offered, or would you rather have cash back?